 I am a photographer and book artist who enjoys creating as well as collecting photobooks and occasionally write commentaries about them.
 The photobooks that are of interest to me are contemporary investigations that cover a broad range of photographic projects, themes and subjects.
-I may provide news about photographic book publishing and photobook events as well as feathering a particular photobook design.
+I may from time to time provide news about photographic book publishing and photobook events as well as feathering a particular photobook design.
 My book commentaries are published on a totally random & infrequent basis.
 I am also a contributor for Emaho e-magazine as their specialist on America photobooks; photographers who are from America, photographers now living in America or the subject of the photobook is some aspect of America.

 For comments, questions and book review submission inquiries, I can be reached at email@example.com

 My selection of More Interesting Photobooks for 2013 was published in photo-eye magazine’s Best PhotoBooks of 2013.
 Previously I was a contributing photobook reviewer for photo-eye magazine.

 In late 2013 I self-published an artist book Pine Lake in a limited edition of 25, which is now out-of-print.

 Early 2013 I was a contributing curator for the 10×10 American Photobooks as well as to the stiff-cover catalog 10×10 American Photobooks, for a touring exhibition that was in NYC, Pittsburgh and Tokyo.